The Spheres Dataset: Multitrack Orchestral Recordings for Music Source Separation and Information Retrieval: Source Separation Experiments

 \subsection{Microphone debleeding}

-An easier but quite interesting application of SSS for classical music production is debleeding the close microphone signals.
+An easier but quite interesting application of MSS for classical music production is debleeding the close microphone signals.
 Orchestras are typically recorded using microphones close to every instrument section apart from the main stereo microphone, and those signals are used in the final stereo mix to increase the presence of some instruments that might be too weak in the stereo microphone.
 However, the signals of these close microphones contain a high level of bleeding from all the other instruments of the orchestra, making the work of the mixing engineer nontrivial.
 Therefore, having models capable of removing this bleeding and ensuring that the signal of the close microphones contain only the sound of its corresponding instrument would be of great interest to the music-recording industry.
-The Spheres is the first dataset for SSS that includes close microphone signals and the bleeding generated by every instrument in each of them.
+Unlike previous resources, The Spheres dataset provides close-microphone recordings for each instrument alongside the simultaneous leakage, or bleeding, present in every other microphone's signal.

-We trained individual one-branch X-UMX models for every instrument/section microphone using the Tchaikovsky piece of The Spheres.
+We trained individual one-branch X-UMX and DTTnet models for every instrument/section microphone using the Tchaikovsky piece of The Spheres.
 As input, we took the mix of the signals from all the instruments at the corresponding microphone and, as target output, we took the signal of the instrument that was intended to be recorded by that microphone, so we can see the debleeding problem as an enhancement task.
 More advanced architectures could be used to include the signals from the other microphones as inputs of the model so it has a reference of the bleeding that it needs to remove, but we decided to keep the model as simple as possible since this is a preliminary experiment and the goal is to showcase some of the applications and properties of the dataset.